adiseshukumarm/audioreach-creator-ui/docs/graph-designer-edit/requirements/graph-designer-edit-requirements.md

 # Graph Designer — Edit Feature: Requirements

 ## 1. Canvas modes
+The canvas operates in two modes: **View** and **Edit**.

+**REQ-001** In View mode, the canvas renders use cases from last selection.
+Incase last selection of uecases were not available, shows first usescase from the list.
+Graph visualiser and log view panels will be shown.

+**REQ-002** In View mode, if upon clicking a module/subgraph/container or data/control link , opens properties view for the component.

+**REQ-003** In Edit mode, the canvas exposes: module palette, subgraph palette, context menus, inline connection creation, properties panel, Key Configurator panel, Apply Changes button and Discard button.

-**REQ-001** The canvas operates in two modes: **View** and **Edit**.
-Edit mode is entered via a **"Start Graph Modification"** button.
+**REQ-004** Edit mode is entered via a **"Start Graph Modification"** button.
 Edit mode is exited via the **"Apply Changes"** button (commits staged edits) or the **"Discard"** button (abandons the session).

-**REQ-002** In View mode, the canvas renders already-created use cases.
-The only available operation is double-clicking a module, which opens a new tab for cal/tag data tuning.
-No structural editing operations are available in View mode.

-**REQ-003** In Edit mode, the canvas exposes: module palette, subgraph palette, context menus, inline connection creation, properties panel, Key Configurator panel, Apply Changes button, Discard button.

 ---